 - View Glaciers by sea, land, and air: While it may not get as much attention as Seward or Whittier, Valdez—with five nearby glaciers—is an excellent starting point for day cruises.
-Besides the glaciers themselves, this side of Prince William Sound has a lot more wildlife than the Whittier side.
+Besides the glaciers themselves, this side of Prince William Sound tends to have more wildlife than the Whittier side.
 Plus, it also has extremely calm waters (which you can’t always count on with glacier cruises out of Seward).
 If you prefer to stay inland, head to Valdez Glacier Lake, where you can kayak among bergs that have calved from the glacier.
 Or, take in the view from above on a flightseeing tour!

 While Valdez is accessible by water, most people get here by making it a stop on a popular and amazingly scenic road trip from Anchorage—a drive that’s considered one of the most beautiful in Alaska.

 - Fly: It's a 45-minute flight from Anchorage on Ravn Alaska, which offers near-daily service.
 Expect amazing views of Prince William Sound and its jagged mountain peaks and glaciers.
 Weather in Valdez can be unpredictable, which can ground or delay your flight, so it’s always best to leave a day in between your return to Anchorage and your flight home.